Vietnam.vn - Nền tảng quảng bá Việt Nam

 Artificial intelligence (AI) like ChatGPT has been a global sensation since early 2023, but this AI is not always used for positive purposes.
 Recently, a security expert found a way to ask ChatGPT to create malicious code during testing.

-Aaron Mulgrew, a security expert at Forcepoint, shared the risk of writing malware using a language chatbot developed by OpenAI.
-Although ChatGPT was designed to prevent users from asking the AI to design malware, Aaron still found a vulnerability by creating command lines (prompt) for the artificial intelligence to write programming code on each separate line.
-When combined together, Aaron realized that he had in his hands an undetectable data theft execution tool, so sophisticated that it is comparable to today's major malware.
+Aaron Mulgrew, a security expert at Forcepoint, shared the risk of writing malware using OpenAI's language chatbot.
+Although ChatGPT was designed to prevent users from asking AI to design malware, Aaron still found a loophole by creating prompts for the AI to write programming code line by line.
+When combined together, Aaron realized that he had in his hands an undetectable data theft execution tool, so sophisticated that it was comparable to today's most sophisticated malware.

 Từng dòng lệnh riêng lẻ do ChatGPT tạo ra khi kết hợp lại có thể trở thành mã độc tinh vi